perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 ### Update Notifications

-All supported models have T2 chip, so by default theHacks don't receive notifications of new updates from System Settings.
+All supported models have T2 chip, so by default Hacks don't receive notifications of new updates from System Settings.
 To receive these notifications, you must add:

 - RestrictEvents.kext
 - revpatch=sbvmm to boot args. revpatch=sbvmm makes macOS believe it's in a virtual machine and, in this case, SMBIOS model with a T2 chip doesn't matter.